 - Fight for It – You’ll be in a better position to fight for the right to do things the right way once a couple of shortcuts have been taken and the project has gone south.
 “Remember what happened last time?”
 Or …“We were in a similar situation as this and this is what went wrong”.
 Either of these will certainly refresh people’s memories and hopefully jar them back to their senses if they start going down the slippery slope of wanting to take a shortcut.
 Fight the urge to get involved in a shortcut or workaround as much as possible.
 The consequences are not nearly as profound as succumbing to one of the traditional (biblical) cardinal sins; however, they certainly can make your professional life much more complicated.
 If you don’t feel that it’s the right path to go down, then don’t let anyone convince you otherwise.
 This ability to stand up and rely upon your experience as a professional project manager will help propel your career to new and fulfilling heights.

-We don’t take shortcuts at ProjectManager.com!
-Try our feature rich and robust project management application FREE for 30 days and learn how to save project management time and hassle, quickly create plans, produce better reports and improve your project success rates!
+Using the right software can help you and your team avoid the trap of workarounds.
+Try our feature rich and robust project management application free for 30 days and learn how to save project management time and hassle, quickly create plans, produce better reports and improve your project success rates!